HolmesBryant/wijit-code/README.md

 You may use your own syntax definitions by creating a syntax definition file.
 The default naming scheme for this file is "syntax.[language_name].js", so if you want to create a syntax file for Python, the file name would be "syntax.python.js".

 Even though the default location for this type of file is in the same directory as the wijit-code.js file, it is not mandatory to place your file there.
-You may place a definition file anywhere that can be imported by javascript, but if you do this, you must give the "highlight" attribute a path or url instead of a simple key word.
+You may place a syntax definition file anywhere that can be imported by javascript, but if you do this, you must give the "highlight" attribute a path or url instead of a simple key word.

 A syntax definition file consists of a single exported object containing several properties.
 You must define this object as the default export.